-Therefore, if this is our Lord then what makes you think if you are SINCERE, work HARD, and SUPPLICATE that He will not grant you understanding?
-I swear by Allah if a person is sincere in learning and works towards it while begging Him for success Allah WILL answer!
+If you recognize this reality and might of our Lord, then what makes you think if you are SINCERE, work HARD, and SUPPLICATE that He will not grant you understanding?
+If a person is sincere in learning and works towards it all while begging Him for success Allah WILL answer!
 He will never prevent a person from understanding his or her religion, therefore work towards it!
 And I really mean that…you can learn!
 If I can do it then I certainly know you can as well.

 Okay, after that long introduction here is my response.

-*I would like to kindly note that I’ve edited his advice and added some additional tips so as to benefit the reader.*
+*I would like to kindly note that I’ve edited this advice and added some additional tips so as to benefit the reader.*